k-szczeciak/notes/_Projekte_/C1202/Vpp-mod.md

 - [x]  create a branch
 - [x] update docs and update module
 - [ ] curve detection:
+	- [ ] ??? remove curve - then edition is possible
 	- [ ] no editing of the parameters is possible
-	- [ ] activation and deactivation is possible
+	- [ ] ??? activation and deactivation is possible  but no edition of parameters is possible
+	- [ ]
 - [ ] read values
 - [ ] perform calculations
 - [ ] display values - new menue